-In 2019, the Illinois AMBER Alert system continued to utilize Wireless Emergency Alerts to notify the public, via cell phone towers, when an AMBER Alert has been issued in their area.
+In 2020, the Illinois AMBER Alert system continued to utilize Wireless Emergency Alerts to notify the public via cell phone towers when an AMBER Alert has been issued in their area.
 This technology allows for anyone with an approved cell phone to receive AMBER Alert messages if they are in the same geographical area where an AMBER Alert has been issued.
+These cell phone alerts have been improved to allow for more characters to be included in the viewed alerts, as well as URL addresses.
+These upgrades allow the AMBER Alert program to push information to an approved cell phone and redirect the person to a website with the complete information regarding the AMBER Alert.